seba-ban/simple-movie-api/README.md

 ## Run the app

 Few environment variables are needed to run the app properly.
 They are taken from `.env.dev` file in the root directory.
 There's a `.env.dev.example` file listing all the variables needed.
-All are set to defaults I was using during dev, except for the API key for https://omdbapi.com/ (following the rule not to add private keys to public repositories).
+All are set to defaults I was using during dev, except for the API key for https://omdbapi.com/ (following the rule to not add private keys to public repositories).

 Long story short:
-- paste a valid `omdbapi` key to  `.env.dev.example`
 - rename `.env.dev.example` to `.env.dev`
+- paste a valid `omdbapi` key to  `.env.dev`

 ### `npm` scripts